Skip to content

 fileabuselawsuit-logo

-What Is the Snapchat Sexual Abuse Lawsuit About?
+How Is the Snapchat Lawsuit About Sexual Abuse?

 A Snapchat sexual abuse lawsuit is a civil claim brought by abuse survivors and families who allege that Snapchat’s design, policies, and safety failures contributed to child sexual exploitation, grooming, sextortion, or abuse.